Ferdinand II, Archduke of Austria

-Ferdinand II, Archduke of Further Austria (Linz, 14 June 1529 – 24 January 1595, Innsbruck) was ruler of Further Austria and since 1564 Imperial count of Tirol.
-The son of Ferdinand I, Holy Roman Emperor, he was married to Philippine Welser in his first marriage.
-In his second marriage to Anna Juliana Gonzaga, he was the father of Anna of Tyrol, future Holy Roman Empress.
+Ferdinand II, Archduke of Austria (14 June 1529 – 24 January 1595) was ruler of Further Austria and Imperial Count of Tyrol since 1564.
+The son of Ferdinand I, Holy Roman Emperor, he first married Philippine Welser, and later Anna Caterina Gonzaga.
+Through his second marriage he was the father of Anna of Tyrol, the future Holy Roman Empress.

 Biography

 Archduke Ferdinand of Austria was the second son of Ferdinand I, Holy Roman Emperor and Anna of Bohemia and Hungary.
 He was a younger brother of Emperor Maximilian II.

+He grew up in Innsbruck, where his father governed the Austrian hereditary lands on behalf of Ferdinand's uncle Charles V.

+Ferdinand was said to be the favorite son of his father.
+He was described by a visiting dignitary to court as "handsome and friendlier" than his brother Maximilian.

+Ferdinand and his siblings were raised very strictly and given a thorough education.
+Among his teachers were Kaspar Ursinus Velius and Georg Tannstätter.
+Ferdinand and his brother were educated in languages, and other young noble boys were invited to court to be educated alongside the two archdukes.
+They were not to speak to them in German, only in Latin, Czech or other foreign languages.

+Ferdinand was also instructed in the Catholic religion and their God-given right to rule, and that this was a gift based on the condition that they were to fear and love God.

 At the behest of his father, he was put in charge of the administration of Bohemia in 1547.
 He also led the campaign against the Turks in Hungary in 1556.

 In 1557, he was secretly married to Philippine Welser, daughter of a patrician from Augsburg, with whom he had several children.
 The marriage was only accepted by Emperor Ferdinand I in 1559 under the condition of secrecy.
 The children were to receive the name "of Austria" but would only be entitled to inherit if the House of Habsburg became totally extinct in the male line, and thus the marriage had many qualities of a morganatic marriage.
 The sons born of this marriage received the title Margrave of Burgau, an ancient Habsburg possession in Further Austria.
 The younger of the sons, who survived their father, later received the princely title of Fürst zu Burgau.